Skip to main content

 What Causes Anxiety Disorder

-Generalized anxiety disorder can affect anyone, but certain factors may make individuals more likely to develop the condition.
+Generalized anxiety and panic disorders can affect anyone, but certain factors may make individuals more likely to develop the condition.

 Biological factors such as genetics may predispose someone to developing GAD, and the condition tends to run in families.